Thunderducky/devel/README.md

-# DEV.E.L
+# Dev Integrated Library
-Developer Embedded Logger
+Developer Integrated Library

 ## Goal
 I created this library after wanting to have the